-In addition, the department shares information and cooperates with Audit & Supervisory Board Members and accounting auditors to improve the guality and effectiveness of the audits.
+In addition, the department shares information and cooperates with Audit & Supervisory Board Members and accounting auditors to improve the quality and effectiveness of the audits.
 In addition to periodic audits in accordance with Group-wide audit standards, internal audits are performed on key themes selected on a risk-based approach in accordance with the Internal Audit Rules and the annual audit plan.
 The Internal Audit Department not only points out deficiencies in its audit results but also makes suggestions for improvement from a fair and objective standpoint, based on the audit results, and monitors the status of improvement.
+It improvement from a fair and objective standpoint, based on the audit results, and monitors the status of improvement.
 It also shares its audit results and risk assessment with internal control departments, such as Legal, Accounting, Human Resources and Procurement, to support improvement activities in the departments and Group companies.
 Through internal audit activities, we aim to strengthen internal control by encouraging departments and Group companies to voluntarily implement the PDCA cycle for improvement.